adbia90/nbd-tool/README.md

 ## License

-This script is distributed under the GPLv3 License.
+This script is distributed under the MIT License.
 See the LICENSE file for details.